sverweij/dependency-cruiser/doc/rules-reference.md

 a lot.

 > _doNotFollow_, _includeOnly_ and _exclude_ can run before dependency-cruiser
-> does any statical analysis, so dependency-cruiser applies as early on in the
+> does any static analysis, so dependency-cruiser applies as early on in the
 > process as it can so it can prevent having to read files from disk (which is
 > expensive).
 >
 > It can only determine the modules in focus and their neighbours after applying
-> statical analysis, though, as only then it knows what the relationships
+> static analysis, though, as only then it knows what the relationships
 > between the modules are.

 Example configuration: